jondashkyle/index/web-thoughts-pt-1/text.md

   - no webpack or whatever
   - [es3 for the most part](https://github.com/yoshuawuyts/tiny-guide-to-non-fancy-node)
 - deployment
-  - aim for the worst connections
+  - accommodate the worst connections
-  - aim for the worst hardware
+  - accommodate the worst hardware
   - compress
   - minify
   - gzip

-## a study of opposing value systems
+## a study of opposing(?) value systems

 ```
 open                                closed